WICG/web-printing/README.md

 ## Introduction

 The `navigator.printing` Web API is a proposed standard for enabling printer-related functionality in web applications.
 This API provides a set of JavaScript methods that allow developers to query local printers, submit print jobs, and manage print job options and status directly from web applications.
-To represent these concepts, it relies on the attribute names and semantics from the IPP printing standards.
+To represent these concepts, it relies on the attribute names and semantics from the Internet Printing Protocol (IPP) specifications.

 Printing is a common and important task in many domains, including document management, label printing, receipt printing, and more.
-While web applications can generate printable content such as PDFs, images, and text documents, sending print jobs from web applications to local printers has traditionally required various workarounds such as relying on third-party plugins or polyfilling via `window.print()`; `navigator.printing` API aims to provide a standardized and seamless way for web applications to directly interact with printers, enabling developers to build printer-related features within their web applications.
+While web applications can generate printable content such as PDFs, images, and text documents, sending print jobs from web applications to local printers has traditionally required various workarounds such as relying on third-party plugins or polyfilling via `window.print()`; the `navigator.printing` API aims to provide a standardized and seamless way for web applications to directly interact with printers, enabling developers to build printer-related features within their web applications.

 The explainer outlines the motivating use cases for the API, its key features, and how it can benefit web developers and users alike.

 ## Motivating Use Cases

 Although `window.print()` offers basic printing functionality through the browser's default print dialog, it is a relatively simple API.
 Developers' capabilities are restricted to selecting a file for printing and triggering the print dialog, which places the decision-making responsibility solely on the end user.
-To address these limitations and facilitate advanced use cases, we aim to provide developers with greater control over the printing process and expand the range of options available to them.

-### Customizing Print Settings
-The enhanced features aim to give developers greater influence over the printing process of a document.
-These capabilities include selecting the printer without requiring user input, printing specific pages or sections of the document, and adjusting print settings such as paper size, orientation, or finishings directly through the script.
+While this is generally perceived as a right thing on the Web, users might benefit in a number of ways from shifting some of this control to the application developer.

+### Streamlining Workflows
+First and foremost, this shift calls for a more streamlined and intuitive printing experience.
+Developers can design print workflows that automate repetitive tasks, preconfigure print settings with respect to a particular printer's capabilities, and eliminate unnecessary user interactions.

 ### Knowing Your Printers
 To enable customization of settings, developers need to have knowledge about the capabilities of the printer.
 The API provides a convenient method for accessing this information, which enhances the printing experience by allowing developers to retrieve relevant details about what the printer can and cannot do.

-### Canceling & Tracking Print Jobs
+A few examples:
+* If the printer supports high-resolution printing, the application can automatically select the appropriate print resolution, resulting in sharper and more detailed output.
+* If the printer supports duplex printing, the application can prompt the user to print double-sided, saving paper and reducing printing time.
+* Access to supported media sizes empowers the application to generate print-ready files by adjusting page layouts, margins, or scaling, effectively ensuring that the content fits properly on the printed page without any cropping or distortion.

+### Observing the Printing Pipeline
-When users utilize `window.print()`, they have limited visibility and control over the printing process.
-However, the API fills this gap by offering the ability to track the progress of print jobs and allowing users to cancel them if needed.
-This functionality provides users with a way to monitor and influence the state transitions of their print jobs, enhancing their overall printing experience.
+When users utilize `window.print()`, they have limited visibility and control over the printing process - usually it's scoped to hidden system UI surfaces & system notifications that cannot be accessed by the app.
+The API strives to fill this gap by offering the ability to track the progress of print jobs as well as cancel them if needed directly to the applications, creating a more evident and clear printing experience via custom information surfaces.

 ### Improving Error Handling
-Similarly to the previous point, the `window.print()` method lacks built-in error handling mechanisms.
-If a print job fails or encounters an error, the method does not provide meaningful feedback or ways to handle the error effectively.
+Similarly to the previous point, there are no built-in error handling mechanisms -- this effectively leaves the user alone against the print system when someting goes wrong during printing.
+With more control over the printing process, apps can wrap up raw printing errors into more elaborate descriptions (what went wrong and why?) or suggest useful tips for troubleshooting common errors (potentially even going as far as providing links to vendor websites or user manuals for specific printers since model info is also available now).

 ### Supporting Remote Printing
-The proposed API methods facilitate printer forwarding by enabling the remote client to access essential information about printers on the near side.
-This allows the remote client to interact with and control those printers as if they were directly connected to the remote client itself, enhancing the seamless integration and operation of printers in the remote environment.
+The proposed API methods facilitate printer forwarding by enabling the remote client to access essential information about printers on the near side: this allows the remote client to interact with and control those printers as if they were directly connected to the remote client itself, enhancing the seamless integration and operation of printers in the remote environment.

 ## Key Features
 The API primarily focuses on listing local printers and their capabilities and sending print jobs to them.